How to Make Sure Your Emails Don’t Go to Spam Box

 You’ve created technical records.
 You’ve designed a valid attractive letter.
 Now it’s time to send it.

 At this stage, it is analyzed by email providers.
 To be aware of the results of their analysis, you need to set up a postmaster.
 Top email clients have their own postmasters.
-It’s a service which collects deliverability data, analyzes them and checks the sender reputation.
+It’s a service that collects deliverability data, analyzes them, and checks the sender’s reputation.

 It is possible to get some deliverability data from ESP, among other statistics.
 However, to monitor the rating, you need some more confidential information which isn’t provided by email clients.